Delgado and Orsi

 Social spending

 On the same day of the election’s first round, voters rejected a controversial plebiscite that proposed an overhaul to the country’s pension system.
 Despite the referendum’s failure, Orsi has indicated a desire to review the role of private pension fund managers in the country’s pension system.
-Delgado has ruled out any changes and criticized Orsi for a lack of clarity on his proposed review of the system.
+On the debate stage, he sketched a plan to gradually increase the minimum pension to match the minimum salary by the end of his term and proposed that those workers who want to retire at 60 would be able to do so—both nods to key components of the pension plebiscite.
+Delgado has ruled out any changes and had previously criticized Orsi for a lack of clarity on his proposed review of the system.

 Childhood poverty has been another pressing concern for Uruguay, where one in five children live under the poverty line, according to UNICEF.
 Both candidates have plans to expand Bono Crianza, a welfare program introduced in 2022 that provides monthly grants to low-income households with children three years old and under.
 Delgado has proposed extending coverage to the first six years of a child’s life, while Orsi has suggested increasing the grant by 50 percent.